mdelapenya/generative-ai-with-testcontainers/11-benchmarks/README.md

 - **Memory**: MB consumed (check model fits your GPU)
 - Requires host execution (not containers); see "GPU Metrics" section above

-#### 10. Score per Operation
+#### 10. Evaluator Score & Pass Rate
-- Quality rating (0.0-1.0) based on response characteristics
+- **Evaluator Score**: Average quality rating (0.0-1.0) from the LLM evaluator agent
+- **Pass Rate**: Percentage of responses marked as "yes" by the evaluator
+- Based on test-case-specific evaluation criteria (see [EVALUATOR.md](./EVALUATOR.md))
-- Customizable in `calculateScore` function
+- Customize by editing system prompts in `evaluator/testdata/evaluation/`
-- Balance with speed and success rate
+- Balance quality scores with speed and success rate

 ### Dashboard Template Variables